-Natalie Groom is currently clarinetist of the Wavelength Winds.
-A freelance musician, business consultant, and private instructor, she is a doctoral student studying with Robert DiLutis at the University of Maryland.
+Natalie Groom is currently clarinetist of the Wavelength Winds and a substitute with the Annapolis Symphony Orchestra.
+A freelance musician, business consultant, and private instructor, she studies with Robert DiLutis at the University of Maryland as a doctoral student.
 A recent concerto competition winner, she performed Louis Spohr’s Concerto No. 1 with the White Mountain Symphony Orchestra in April 2017.
 Other solo appearances include Leonard Bernstein’s Prelude, Fugue, and Riffs and Duke Ellington’s Tiger Rag.

 This summer, Ms. Groom was accepted to the Henri Selmer Clarinet Academy on a Selmer-sponsored scholarship of the highest award.
 She previously attended the Miami Music Festival and Orford Centre d’Arts on scholarship as an orchestral, opera, and chamber musician.
 Additionally, she has performed in masterclasses with artists such as Philippe Berrod, David Krakauer, and the Imani Winds and conducted clinics and masterclasses herself at local institutions.